MicrosoftDocs/m365copilot-docs/docs/index.md

 ---
-title: Extend Microsoft Copilot for Microsoft 365
+title: Extend Microsoft 365 Copilot
-description: Extend, enrich, and customize Microsoft Copilot for Microsoft 365 with external services, apps, and data
+description: Extend, enrich, and customize Microsoft 365 Copilot with external services, apps, and data
 author: girliemac
 ms.author: timura
 ms.topic: overview
-ms.date: 08/12/2024
+ms.date: 08/14/2024
 ---

-# Extend Microsoft Copilot for Microsoft 365
+# Extend Microsoft 365 Copilot

-As a developer, you can extend, enrich, and customize [Microsoft Copilot for Microsoft 365](/microsoft-365-copilot/microsoft-365-copilot-overview) for the unique way your customers work.

-On its own, Copilot for Microsoft 365 is a powerful productivity tool for keeping users in the flow of their work across Microsoft 365 applications.
-It provides users with **general skills** such as understanding, summarizing, predicting, recalling, translating, and generating content.
-It draws from a **baseline of your organizational knowledge** by indexing content in the Microsoft Graph, such as the emails, chats and documents that users have permission to access.
+**Microsoft 365 Copilot** is a powerful productivity tool that keeps users in the flow of their work across Microsoft 365 applications like Outlook, Teams, and Word, leveraging Microsoft Graph data.
+It offers *skills* such as understanding, summarizing, predicting, recalling, translating, and generating content.
+By indexing content in the Microsoft Graph, it draws from your organization's *knowledge*, including emails, chats, and documents that users have permission to access.

 :::image type="content" source="assets/images/copilot-system.png" alt-text="Visual representation of the Copilot for Microsoft 365 system: Foundational models (LLMs) + Microsoft Graph (your data) + Microsoft 365 and 3rd party apps" border="false":::

-However, business workflows don't typically run exclusively on Microsoft 365 applications and data formats.
-With Copilot extensibility, you can augment Copilot for Microsoft 365 with custom skills and organizational knowledge specific to your enterprise and users to enable truly spectacular AI scenarios.
-You can extend Copilot's skills by **transforming your app into a plugin** that increases user productivity across daily tasks and workflows.
-You can enrich the organizational knowledge accessible to Copilot by **ingesting your enterprise data and content with Microsoft Graph connectors**.
+As a developer, you can extend, enrich, and customize [Microsoft 365 Copilot](/microsoft-365-copilot/microsoft-365-copilot-overview) to suit the unique needs of your customers.

 [!INCLUDE [preview-disclaimer](includes/preview-disclaimer.md)]

-## Copilot extensions
+Business workflows often involve more than just Microsoft 365 applications and data formats.
+Copilot's extensibility allows developers to integrate additional knowledge and skills, including those from other copilots.
+IT Admins can also configure Copilot connectors in the Microsoft 365 Admin Center to expand the knowledge available to all users in their tenant, while respecting data access limitations.

 :::image type="content" source="assets/images/skills-knowledge-chart.png" alt-text="Chart with organizational 'Knowledge' as the x-axis and user 'Skills' as the y-axis showing that you can extend Copilot skills with plugins and extend Copilot knowledge with Graph connectors" border="false" lightbox="assets/images/skills-knowledge-chart.png":::

-Extend and customize with:

-- Your business data
-- Your apps
-- Your workflows
-- Your automation

 ## Extend Copilot for your scenario